 Interns working with American Progress’s Energy Opportunity team have the opportunity to perform extensive research and substantive work contributing to the team’s mission and ongoing projects in clean energy and climate policy.

 As an Enough Project intern, you will become part of a dynamic organization that has provoked real change in the fight against mass atrocities.
 You will work alongside a team of driven individuals and gain practical skills and international human rights experience.
 Interns may help develop a campaign, attend a congressional hearing, assist in social media messaging, edit a policy report, or write for the Enough Said blog, all while helping to end genocide and crimes against humanity.

 American Progress is committed to taking its message to diverse communities.
 To that end, targeted and comprehensive communications work is done to reach communities of color.
 The Ethnic Media team works closely with American Progress’s policy and events teams and maintains working relationships with national ethnic media outlets, including Spanish-language media.

 The Executive Office of the Center for American Progress is responsible for directing and overseeing all policy developments and educational and communication outreach at the Center.
 Working in the Executive Office will afford interns the opportunity to acquire a comprehensive understanding of the Center.
 Exposure to all aspects of CAP—educational efforts, policy initiatives, and administrative organization—will provide interns with unique insight into the workings of a fast-paced, nonpartisan public policy research institution dedicated to finding progressive and pragmatic solutions to significant domestic and international problems.

-External Affairs amplifies the Center for American Progress’ policy voice by forging relationships with progressive groups, think tanks, scholars, community leaders, and elected officials at the federal, state, and local levels.
+External Affairs amplifies American Progress’ policy voice by forging relationships with progressive groups, think tanks, scholars, community leaders, and elected officials at the federal, state, and local levels.
 The department raises awareness of the organization and its work, while connecting staff with progressive allies.